The Department of Radiology of Wake Forest Baptist Medical Center offers a 1-year fellowship that provides training in:

 Plain-film radiography of the abdomen

 The abdominal imaging fellowship offers 1 year of training to individuals who have successfully completed an accredited radiology residency.
 There are 4 positions available each year.
 Normally, the fellowship is for 1 year.
-However, for those with a desire to spend additional time on research, a 2-year fellowship is offered.

 Clinical Training Offered